atomicdata-dev/atomic-data-docs/src/authentication.md

 When an Agent wants to _edit_ a resource, they have to send a signed [Commit](commits/intro.md).
 But how do we deal with _reading_ data, how do we know who is trying to get access?

+## Design goals

+- **Secure**: Because, what's the point of authentication if it's not?
+- **Ease of use**: Setting up an identity should not require _any_ effort, and proving identity should be minimal effort.
+- **Anonimity allowed**: Users should be able to have multiple identities, some of which are fully anonymous.
+- **Self-sovereign**: No dependency on servers that user's don't control.
+Or at least, minimise this.
+- **Dummy-proof**: We need a mechanism for dealing with forgetting passwords / client devices losing data.
+- **Compatible with Commits**: Atomic Commits require clients to sign things.
+Ideally, this functionality / strategy would also fit with the new model.
+- **Fast**: Of course, authentication will slow things down.
+But let's keep that to a minimum.

 Authentication is done by signing individual (HTTP) requests with the Agent's private key.

 ## Sending a request